asmaaadel0/Coach-Finder/README.md

 - The Coach Finder App has two features.
   - It has the find a coach feature.
   - It has a feature to send requests messages.
-- for the find a coach part:
+- For the find a coach part:
-  - we want to be able to list all available coaches, So all the coaches that signed up with our application.
+  - We want to be able to list all available coaches, So all the coaches that signed up with our application.
-  - we want to be able to view the coach details.
+  - We want to be able to view the coach details.
   - We will be able to register as a coach, and we'll be able to contact a coach.
-  - the contact a coach feature also establishes the connection to the other part of this web  app.
+  - The contact a coach feature also establishes the connection to the other part of this web  app.

-- for the the requests part:
+- For the the requests part:
-  - we will be able to send such requests to coaches.
+  - We will be able to send such requests to coaches.
   - And as a coach, we can view incoming requests so that we then potentially can reply to them.

 ## Project setup <a name = "Project-setup"></a>